top of page

 Joelle Adams

-My past research includes projects on midlife transformation, faculty wellbeing, inspirational teaching, academic writing and supporting students from non-traditional backgrounds.
+Joelle's past research includes projects on midlife transformation, faculty wellbeing, inspirational teaching, academic writing and supporting students from non-traditional backgrounds.

 Selected Publications and Presentations